dillon-smith-us/pawmates/README.md

 ## Credits
-Bike2Work is created and maintained by Ethan, Dillon, Jorge, Lauren, & Tuyet
+Pawmates is created and maintained by Ethan, Dillon, Jorge, Lauren, & Tuyet

 ## Future Improvements
 Add application process for new users where users can enter their puppy information in a form<br>